SanchitAggarwal/apparel-classifiation/README.md

 ```

 #### **Experiment 1:** *HoG Features + SVM - Binary Class - 30% Validation* ####
 For a quick evaluation purpose and checking the pipeline, We just used two classes U neck and V neck with 20, 20 images in each set.
+HoG features are extracted and directly fed to SVM classifier.

 *Results*: